vitistack/docs/docs/ipam-api.md

 We use Netbox for controlling zones and which prefixes are available for each zone.

 ### Custom Field Choices
 * "k8s_zone_choices" is used to define the zones available for the api.
-These sones are fetch from Netbox and used to validate the request.
-This should be a select with the valid zones.
+These sones are fetched from Netbox and used to validate the request.
+This custom field should be a select with the valid zones.

 ### Custom Fields
-* "k8s_zone" is the selected zone
+* "k8s_zone" is the selected zone for which theses addresses should be used
 * "k8s_uuid" is used for the mongodb _id for the registered address

 ### Prefixes